Between Daydreams: Tracking my algorithm-driven consumption

 Image by Victoria Bencsik @somuchluvindisclub

-Eva Sachar, former Data Reframed Steering Committee member, and workshop designer and facilitator extraordinare, was struggling with with digital addiction last year and began a project to analyze her weekly consumption.
+Eva Sachar, former Data Reframed Steering Committee member, and workshop designer and facilitator extraordinaire, was struggling with digital addiction last year and began a project to analyze her weekly consumption.
 She categorized everything she ate, bought, read, listened to, and watched as algorithmically influenced or organic and has been documenting it on Substack.

 Hi everyone!